-This page provides more personalised learning for our children with Special Educational Needs and Disabilities (SEND).
+This page provides more personalised learning for our children with Special Educational Needs and Disabilities (SEND) whilst they are self-isolating.
 Any parents are welcome to use the resources on this page but they are provided to support parents whose children have an Education Health Care Plan (EHCP) or an Individual Education Plan (IEP).

-Please click on the pages on the right hand side to access resources for different aspects of SEND.
-Below is also a good link of activities that could be chosen to entertain:
+Please click on the pages on the right-hand side to access resources for different aspects of SEND.
+Below is also a useful link of activities that could be used to help further:

 Miss Konstantinidou: email@example.com

-The school will continue to update this page, and all of it's resources, regularly throughout any lengthy closure.
 Parents can find a useful resource at the bottom of this page which helps children with developing fine motor skills.
-There is also a fun '30 day challenge' with lego that your child might find enjoyable - we all know that lego develops imagination and numerous skills, as well as promoting discussion and conversations.
+There is also a fun '30-day challenge' with lego that your child might find enjoyable - we all know that lego develops imagination and numerous skills, as well as promoting discussion and conversations.
 Both documents can be viewed or downloaded by clicking on the link at the bottom of this page.

 Keeping a routine

-There are a lot of suggested daily routines online but we have suggested one below which we feel would be off best help.
-There are some ideas included in the routine that will keep your children occupied during any lengthy school closure.
+There are a lot of suggested daily routines online but we have suggested one below which we feel would be off best help if your child is self-isolating.
 In school, we find that having a routine in place helps to reduce children’s worries and it helps them to manage their behaviour as they have clear expectations.
 Providing them with a visual of what the day has in store also helps them to know what is happening, and in turn reduces any worries.
 Please click on the picture to open the suggested routine.

-If your child is finding the thought of Home Learning difficult, it might be worth watching the video and reading the advice provided by Amanda Morin.
+If your child is finding the thought of Remote Learning difficult, it might be worth watching the video and reading the advice provided by Amanda Morin.